 Those who want to stay in Innsbruck can check hotel availability for their desired dates using the availability search box here.
 Some of the areas are covered on Ski-Austria, in which case there is a link to the relevant pages while those who want to stay near one of the smaller ski areas can click the 'Check Availability' links for the nearest village.

-Innsbruck's own ski area - now marketed as the Nordpark - is an individualist's
+Innsbruck's own ski area is an individualist's

 skiing dream with a hodge-podge of runs and lifts.
 Hardly any lifts, plenty